bendickman/aspnet-core-multi-tenant/README.md

 ## Architecture Overview

-The architecture approach for this application was based on the following blog post(https://codewithmukesh.com/blog/multitenancy-in-aspnet-core/)
+The architecture approach for this application was based on the following blog post (https://codewithmukesh.com/blog/multitenancy-in-aspnet-core/) and has been enhanced with various features and functionality.

 Multi-tenancy can be achieved a number of different ways including Query String, Domain binding, IP address, or Claims Based.